IWL Faculty Travel Grant Call for Proposals

 The Spring application deadline is February 16, 2018.

-Awards: Grants will be up to $500 per year, depending on the availability of funds and the number of applicants in a given year.
-A student may receive only one award per academic year.
+Awards: Grants will be up to $1000 per year, depending on the availability of funds and the number of applicants in a given year.
 For the spring travel grants, the funding should be used by June 15, 2018.
+All documentation for travel expenses must be submitted on or before the June 15th deadline, therefore, summer travel that takes place after this date is not eligible for funding.

 Proposal Format: Include the following headings and sections in your proposal, which should be single-spaced and in 12 point Times New Roman font.
 The proposal document should be a single PDF (please do not submit as separate PDFs) and should be labeled with the applicant’s last name, first name, and department (i.e., “Smith_Jane_Department”).
 Please note that if you do not follow format and length guidelines, or submit more than one document, the proposal will not be accepted.